-Through the Express Entry system, people have the chance to receive an ITA (Invitation to Apply) to become permanent residents within six months so long as they meet all the requirements of one of the programs mentioned above!
+Via the Express Entry system, prospective immigrants have the chance to receive an ITA (Invitation to Apply) to become permanent residents within six months so long as they meet all the requirements of one of the programs mentioned above!

-Did you know that, according to the Canada Job Bank, there are around 470,000 jobs in Canada!
-This is one of the reasons the country is constantly creating new immigration programs to help keep up with labour demands.
+Did you know that, according to the Canadian Job Bank, there are approximately 470,000 jobs available in Canada each other!
+This is one of the reasons the country is constantly creating new immigration programs to help keep up with labor demands.

-Many international students apply for a student visa to Canada to help them become actual permanent residents in the future because some immigration streams and categories look more favourably on applicant who graduated from a Canadian university!
+Many international students apply for a student visa to Canada to help them become permanent residents in the future.
+Some immigration streams and categories look more favorably on applicants who graduated from a Canadian university!
 These visa streams include the International Graduate Program and Graduate Entrepreneur Program.

-Not quite sure about which visa programs are right for your unique needs?
-Do not worry.
-We can put you in contact with an Account Manager who can talk to you about your options and the application process.
-Simply complete this contact form and they will call you personally to tell you all you need to know.
+Are you not positive about which visa programs are right for your unique needs?
+There is no need to worry.
+We can put you in contact with one of our Regulated Canadian Immigration Consultants who can talk to you about your options and the application process.
+They will guide you through the process of how to complete the contact form and they will call you personally to tell you all you need to know.

-All visas, no matter which provinces or territories they are in, will have basic requirements you must pass before you can go further with your immigration.
+All visas, no matter which provinces or territories they are in, have basic requirements you need to pass before you can go further with your immigration visa program application.

 Language ability matters.
-Depending on where you immigrate, your language skills in French or English can really influence your immigration chances.
+Depending on the place that you decided to immigrate to in Canada, your language skills in French or English can really influence your immigration chances.

-You must prove that you have the ability to speak, read, write and listen in either of these languages to a sufficient degree.
+You need to prove that you have the ability to speak, read, write, and listen in either of these languages to an acceptably sufficient degree.
 You can do this through the IELTS (International English Language Testing System) for English exams and TEF (Test d'evaluation) for French exams.

-Just make sure you select the General Option for these exams, as it is commonly used for immigration purposes.
-Do not select the Academic version unless you wish to study in Canada as an international student.
+Please take care to select the General Option for these exams, as it is commonly used for immigration purposes.
+Veer away from selecting the Academic version unless you wish to study in Canada as an international student.

-A clear criminal record is a must when you apply to immigrate to Canada.
+Clear criminal records are a must when you apply to immigrate to Canada.
 You must prove this through a Police Clearance Record.
-Anything from a DUI to unpaid speeding tickets can cause real issues with your application.
+Anything from a DUI (Driving Under the Influence) to unpaid speeding tickets can cause real issues with your application.

 To get ready for your immigration to Canada, you must at least prepare these basic documents.

-There are only certain doctors that you can go to for an accepted medical exam.
+There are a select set of doctors that you can go to for an accepted medical exam.
 These doctors are found on the Canadian Panel of Physicians.
-If you need to book your own appointment, here is a list of where to find them and their contact details.
+If you want to book your own appointment, here is a list of where to find them and their contact details.

 You should also bring the following to your medical exam:

-- A legal form of ID like your passport or Driver’s licence;
+- A legal form of ID like your passport or Driver’s license;

 - Medical reports if you have any existing medical conditions;